-A virus is a small infectious organism that replicates only inside the living cell of another organism.
-A very interesting character of viruses is that they can infect all types of life forms, animals, and plants to micro-organisms including bacteria.When not inside a cell, virus exists as independent particles and these particles are mainly made of a genetic material such as RNA or DNA.
-This is why viruses have been described to be at the edge of life.
+A virus is a minute, contagious organism that replicates only when present inside the living cell of another organism.
+A very interesting character of viruses is that they can cause infections in all types of living being including humans, animals, and plants.When not inside a cell, virus exists as independent particles and these particles are mainly made of a genetic material such as RNA or DNA.
+This is why viruses have been defined to be at the edge of life.

-Viruses are found almost everywhere on Earth and are the most abundant type of biological entity.
+Viruses are found almost everywhere on Earth and are the common overflowing type of biological entity.
 That being the case, there are quite a few troublesome diseases that we attribute to viruses like:

 - Chicken Pox: It is caused by the Varicella zoster virus (VZV).
 Although this is not fatal anymore, thanks to the development of medicine; it is still quite serious and without adequate care, it might turn sometimes fatal.
 This disease results in a characteristic rash that forms small, itchy blisters all over the body which eventually are shed as sabs.
 It usually starts at the mid-section; around the chest and moves to the back, face and then to the rest of the body.
 Other symptoms might include fever, fatigue, and headache.
 Curiously, this disease affects adults more severely than it would to children also once you get this disease you are as good as vaccinated from another instance of chicken pox.